Kaleidophon/deep-significance/README_RAW.md

 Dror, Rotem, et al. "The hitchhiker’s guide to testing statistical significance in natural language processing."
 Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 2018.

-Dror, Rotem, Segev Shlomov, and Roi Reichart.
+Dror, Rotem, Shlomov, Segev, and Reichart, Roi.
 "Deep dominance-how to properly compare deep neural models."
 Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.
 2019.

 Efron, Bradley, and Robert J. Tibshirani.
-An introduction to the bootstrap.
+"An introduction to the bootstrap."
 CRC press, 1994.

 Fisher, Ronald Aylmer.
 "Statistical methods for research workers."
 Breakthroughs in statistics.
 Springer, New York, NY, 1992.
 66-70.

 Henderson, Peter, et al. "Deep reinforcement learning that matters."
 Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 32.
 No. 1.
 2018.

-Hao Li, Zheng Xu, Gavin Taylor, Christoph Studer, Tom Goldstein: Visualizing the Loss Landscape of Neural Nets.
+Hao Li, Zheng Xu, Gavin Taylor, Christoph Studer, Tom Goldstein.
+"Visualizing the Loss Landscape of Neural Nets."
 NeurIPS 2018: 6391-6401

 Narang, Sharan, et al. "Do Transformer Modifications Transfer Across Implementations and Applications?." arXiv preprint arXiv:2102.11972 (2021).

+Noreen, Eric W. "Computer intensive methodsfor hypothesis testing: An introduction."
+Wiley,New York (1989).